yebin1926/appeyroad/README.md

 SNU App Development Club "Appey Road"
 Goal: To make our own To do list application (suitable for iPhone) with additional features of our own
-Page that I have contributed to: write.
+Page that I have contributed to: appeyroad/lib/write.dart